Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: I see.

-MS. MODEL: And I always drew and drew and drew, and he loved my drawings.
+MS. MODEL: But I always drew and drew and drew, and he loved my drawings.

 MR. MCNAUGHT: Had you been studying art the whole time from age 16 until then?

-MS. MODEL: No, I -- no, not all the time, not all the time.
-I went back to Munich I suppose later then, but it was not -- and then in Amsterdam after this happened I went to the academy and got into --
+MS. MODEL: No, I –- no, not all the time, not all the time.
+I went back to Munich, of course later then, but it was not –- and then in Amsterdam, after this happened, I went to the academy and got into –-

 MR. MCNAUGHT: You were married by this time?